A science-based platform to encourage diets that are good for people and planetDownload Full Report

 They:- Are flexible and can be adapted to local contexts - Comprise healthy foods produced within planetary boundaries - Discourage over-consumption of any foods and encourage agrobiodiversity

 The food system must nourish people without damaging our planet – but right now it’s failing on both fronts.
-Nearly 700 million are hungry, nearly 2 billion are obese or overweight and we’re losing nature at a catastrophic rate.
+Over 835 million are hungry, nearly 2 billion are obese or overweight and we’re losing nature at a catastrophic rate.

 Planet-based diets will ensure everyone on the planet has healthy and nutritious food and will help bend the curve on the negative impacts of the food system, moving from one which exploits the planet to one which restores it for nature and people.